telerik/kendo-ui-core/docs/AngularJS/introduction.md

 </script>
 ```

-To watch multiple options for change, just use `k-options` and pass the same variable to `k-rebind`, as shown below.
+To watch multiple options for change, just use `k-options` and pass the same variable to `k-rebind`, as shown below. **Note that this approach is not suitable for dataBound widgets, because the widget will be recreated on each change of its data, for example after Grid paging.**

 ###### Example